nitin42/Animated-Timeline/docs/Spring.md

   velocity: number,
   // Is at rest ?
   springAtRest: boolean,
-  // Is overshoot clamping enabled ?
+  // Is oscillating ?
   isOscillating: boolean,
-  // Exceeded the end value
+  // Exceeded the end value ?
   exceeded: boolean
 }
 ```